XeniaTsomp/ModelChecking/README.md

 PRISM is a free and open source software.
 You can download the tool for free from the following link https://www.prismmodelchecker.org/download.php.

 ### 2. Open the CTMC model
 There are two files in the code folder which correspond to non-attack and attack cases of the CTMC model.
 To run the CTMC model, you have to select from the code folder the file "DownUpStreams_Noattack.pm" to take the results of non-attack case scenario or the file "DownUpStreams_Attack.pm" to take the results of the attack case scenario.
-Follow the path "Model-> Open model" to open the selected file.
+Follow the path "Model-> Open model" from the Prism menu bar to open the selected file.

-### 3. Open the Properties file
+### 3. Open the Properties' file
-At this step select the epon.pctl file from the code folder to show the properties list.
-Follow the path "Properties-> Open properties list" to open the selected file.
+Select the epon.pctl file from the code folder to show the properties' list.
+Follow the path "Properties-> Open properties list" from the Prism menu bar to open the selected file.

 ### 4. Run the Expiriments
 To derive the quantitative results you have to open the files of the model and run some expiriments by using some properties.
 A number of constants have to be defined according to the results that you want to derive.